YouriLangh/MsC-FedSSL/Trial Text.md

 Applications of FL: [[Federated learning review.
 Fundamentals, enabling technologies, and future applications]]

+Apparently in SSL, the amount of incorrect pseudolabels being incorporated into the training is not negligble and impacts performance [[Do not trust what you trust.
+Miscalibration in Semi-supervised Learning]]

 When talking about data amount and data collection (unlabeled data & ethical concerns of labelling) use this paper: [[Applications of Self-Supervised Learning to Biomedical Signals.
 A Survey (2023)]]
 Can use [[FedECG]] paper as well when talking about smart wearables that collect data (they sourced it from Zhang et al, Chap 2.1 in FedECG paper)